Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

 The procedure takes approximately three to five hours and involves an incision just above the pubic area extending outward toward the hips.The length of your incision depends upon the amount of skin to be removed.
 Depending on the size of the pannus, the naval might get pulled down or completely removed with the panniculectomy.
 Your surgeon will be able advise you of this in your pre-operative consult.

-Panniculectomy at NYC Surgical may be an outpatient procedure or require an overnight stay, depending on the particular circumstances of your procedure.
+Panniculectomy at City Surgical Care may be an outpatient procedure or require an overnight stay, depending on the particular circumstances of your procedure.

 What are the different types of tummy tuck (abdominoplasty) procedures?